The goal of this module is to support the integration of reinforcement

 approach that is to be implemented.
 Therefore, custom code provided by the user

-of the framework has to be integrated into the RlApplication
+of the framework has to be integrated into the RlApplications.
+Typically,

-this mainly concerns the following aspects of RlApplication
+this mainly concerns the following aspects of RlApplications:

 Data collection: How are observations and rewards collected/calculated exactly?